What are Transition Services?

 What if a member does not have a place to return to in the community after being in a long-term care facility?

 A: The Transition Coordination benefit can help an eligible member apply for rental assistance vouchers through the Colorado Division of Housing (DOH).
-In addition to help applying for vouchers, a member who qualifies can access housing navigation services to support them in the search for housing in the community that meets their needs.
+In addition to providing help applying for vouchers, a member who qualifies can access housing navigation services to support them in the search for housing in the community that meets their needs.

 What services and benefits are available to a member in the community?